wryser/CustomCosmetics/README.md

 - Custom Badges

-- ALL cosmetics are networked (Except for custom behaviors)
+- All cosmetics are networked

 # Requirements